 Those who snore heavily are at 50% greater chance of contracting Type 2 Diabetes.

 Others If the snoring is causing sleep apnoea (severe snoring causing restrictions and pauses in breathing) too then there are risks of Headaches, Hypertension, Depression, Irregular Heart rhythms and even Heart Failure.
 Sleep apnoea can also cause you to lose your driving licence or restrictions at work and it is suspected that this prevents some groups, like heavy good’s drivers, from seeking help with their problems.
-Treatments aren’t always that popular either, for those with sleep apnoea, as CPAP machines being noisy and disruptive and surgical options even less appealing.
+Treatments aren’t always that popular either, for those with sleep apnoea, as CPAP machines are noisy and disruptive and surgical options even less appealing.

 There are ways that you can improve your snoring…

 Being overweight is a significant cause of snoring.
 Fatty tissue and poor muscle tone contribute.
 Particularly consider any excess weight around your neck.
 If you are above a 16.5 collar size you may particularly want to consider this.
+A 10% rise in body weight has been associated with a 6x increase in Obstructive Sleep Apnoea ( Ref.
+4 ).

 Exercise can support snoring prevention – even when it doesn’t lead directly to any weight loss.
 Intense exercise just before bedtime can be disruptive to sleep but keeping fit with exercise is definitely a winner when it comes to preventing snoring.
 If you haven’t exercised in a while consider a safe and suitable approach.